 Since beginning her U.S. career in 2012 after more than a decade with the Israeli Opera, Omer has garnered acclaim for her commitment to fostering new works and mentoring the upcoming generation of bold and forward-thinking artists.
 Noteworthy among her recent productions are Thumbprint by Kamala Sankaram and Susan Yankowitz (Portland Opera and Chautauqua Opera), Handel’s Ariodante (Curtis Institute) and Atalanta (Juilliard Opera), and The Magic Flute (Opera Theatre of St. Louis).

 In 2021, she created the world premiere production of The Snowy Day by Joel Thomas and Andrea Davis Pinkney at Houston Grand Opera.
 Adapted from the vividly illustrated children’s book by Ezra Jack Keats, The Snowy Day skillfully brings the joy and innocence of Peter’s snowy adventures to life.
-Portland Opera will remount the production in March 2024, with future productions to be announced soon.
+Portland Opera remounted the production in March 2024, with future productions by Minnesota Opera (February 2025) and others to be announced soon.

 Other recent original production include Carmen and Ariadne auf Naxos at Cincinnati Opera, Josephine and After Life (Tom Cipullo) at Opera Colorado, Charlie Parker’s Yardbird (Daniel Schnyder) at Atlanta Opera, and Idomeneo (Handel) at Wolf Trap Opera.